Skip to content

 Where her larger and smaller sisters moved the dial on the performance and comfort balance, the 13 has moved up a gear.
 This is a catamaran that gives you great helm feel like a monohull without losing the space and comfort benefits of a multihull.

-After a few hours of sailing off the Catalan coast, one thing was clear: this is a yacht built for sailors.
+After a few hours of sailing off the Catalan coast, one thing was clear: this is a yacht designed for sailing.

 Sailing

 Underway, the Excess 13 feels alive.
 The twin aft helms put you close to the water and in direct connection to the rudders.
 The steering feedback is direct and tactile, with none of the detached, hydraulic numbness you find on heavier cruising cats.
-From the first tack, she felt connected.
+From the first tack, you feel connected.

-Upwind, the overlapping genoa drives her smartly along, while the balance remained easy and predictable.
-But it’s when you unfurl the Code 0 from the integrated bowsprit that she really starts to sing.
-On our test sail, in just over 12 knots of breeze, the Excess 13 powered up to a lively 9.5 knots—effortless acceleration and a satisfying hum through the rig.
+Upwind, the overlapping genoa drives her smartly along, while the balance remains easy and predictable.
+But it’s when you unfurl the Code 0 from the integrated bowsprit that she really starts to get into her stride.
+On our test sail, in just over 12 knots of breeze, the Excess 13 powered up to a lively 9.5 knots with effortless acceleration and a satisfying hum through the rig.

-Credit must go to the design partnership between VPLP and Nauta Design, who have optimised the hull shapes, weight distribution, and sail plan for a more responsive, sportier feel.
-The inclusion of carbon struts to reduce weight in the living spaces aloft and a careful balance of structure and stiffness mean she’s fast and agile.
+Credit goes to the design partnership between VPLP and Nauta Design, who have optimised the hull shapes, weight distribution, and sail plan for a responsive, sporty feel.
+The inclusion of carbon struts to reduce weight in the living spaces and a careful balance of structure and stiffness mean she’s fast and agile.

 The overall impression?
 A catamaran that wants to be sailed.